Gaetz pick shows value Trump places on loyalty — and retribution — as he returns to Washington

 “I think this selection indicates that President-elect Trump was looking for an attorney general whose views were closely aligned with him with respect to the appropriate role of the Department of Justice,” said former federal prosecutor Robert Mintz.

-Gaetz would be the first attorney general in decades without Justice Department experience, and in recent years became embroiled himself in a federal sex trafficking investigation that ended without criminal charges.
+Gaetz would be the first attorney general in 20 years without prior Justice Department experience, and in recent years became embroiled himself in a federal sex trafficking investigation that ended without criminal charges.

 Hours before the announcement, Gaetz said in a social media post that there needs to be a “full court press against this WEAPONIZED government that has been turned against our people.”
 He added: “And if that means ABOLISHING every one of the three letter agencies, from the FBI to the ATF, I’m ready to get going!”
 If confirmed as attorney general, he would oversee both the FBI and the ATF.